-- Understanding and analyzing social processes - Influencing individual humans, social strata and structure. - Marx's famous eleventh thesis on Feuerbach: "Philosophers have hitherto only interpreted the world in various ways; the point is to change it."
+- Understanding and analyzing social processes - Influencing individual humans, social strata and structure. - M. Kranzberg: "Technology is neither good nor bad; nor is it neutral." - Marx's famous eleventh thesis on Feuerbach: "Philosophers have hitherto only interpreted the world in various ways; the point is to change it."